Seasonal-MC/Johnystar-s-MC-server-documentation/docs/index.md

-# Johnystar's MC server
+# Home

-Use the search or click a topic on the sidebar to learn more.
+Use the search function or click a topic in the sidebar to learn more.